Zoo Volunteers ~

 - If accepted into the Volunteer Training Program submit a $55 participation fee, which helps cover training materials, a uniform t-shirt, volunteer newsletter, and more.
 (Scholarships are available for those in financial need.)

-- Attend training classes, which are held on Saturdays during February, March, and April.
+- Attend training classes, which are held during February, March, and April.

 - Prove knowledge of training class material.